jgreenemi/MXNet-Familiarity-Project/README.md

 From start to finish, a convolutional neural network implementation in MXNet for classifying text.

-Following https://mxnet.incubator.apache.org/tutorials/nlp/cnn.html as a guide.
+Following as a guide: https://mxnet.incubator.apache.org/tutorials/nlp/cnn.html